 Is there a contract to sign once I’ve secured a teaching position in England?

-If you are working as a permanent teacher employed directly through the school (most common with teachers requiring sponsorship) then you’ll receive a formal letter of employment from your school but there is not a specific contract as such for you to sign until you physically arrive in the country and start school.
+If you are working as a permanent teacher employed directly through the school (most common with teachers requiring sponsorship) then you’ll receive a formal letter of employment from your school along with an application form and other relevent forms to fill out the actual contract of employment is only issued once all of this is done.
+But you can take the offer letter as legally binding provided you satisfy all of the terms set out in it.
+You may not see the physcial contract until you are in the country and start school.
 This is the same for any teacher securing a post in England.

 There are a national set of guidelines with terms of conditions that can be found here: